GiaDDoan/home-server-lab/README.md

 ## 📦 Service Breakdown

-### 🔐 VPN – Tailscale
+### 🔐 VPN
-- Mesh VPN for secure remote access to the server and services
+- Private VPN for secure remote access to the server and services
 - Allows access without exposing ports to the open internet

 ### 🐳 Docker & Portainer